-I've worked on SUBWAY® for over a year now and I've seen the brand evolve in change in the midst of a full rebranding effort.
-With my team, we've redesigned their digital menu boards, concepted both promotions and campaigns and helped elevate the brand.
-We've also competed (and came out on top) with rebranding efforts, being the team behind SUBWAY®'s intermediate rebrand as they struggled to find both an art style and voice.
-Below is the story from where the brand was when I first began working to where we currently are in our efforts.
+I worked on SUBWAY® for over a year and I saw the brand evolve, grow and change in the midst of a full rebranding effort.
+At the time, we did a full redesign of their digital menu boards, and concepted both global activations and promotions.
+Below is the story from where the brand was when I first began working to where we landed.

 A few months into work, SUBWAY® launched a complete brand rehab.
 Competing with three other agencies, we were tasked with changing the look and feel of SUBWAY®.
 After several rounds, we were chosen to do Tier 1 of SUBWAY®'s brand revitalization, where we stripped down the logo, changed the fonts, and introduced an entirely new color scheme to SUBWAY®.

 Food for thought